Ken132vn/UpscaleLite/models/README.txt

 The tool will automatically convert it to FP16 for optimization on the first run.

-Model "4x-NomosWebPhoto-esrgan" by Nomos is licensed under CC-BY-4.0.
+Model "4x-NomosWebPhoto-esrgan" by Philip Hofmann is licensed under CC-BY-4.0.
 You must provide proper credit if you use this model.